Nigel1992/VintedFilter/readme.md

 > 🚧 **COMING SOON**
 > This project will be released as a **Chrome Extension**.
 > For now, please refer to **GUIDE.md** for usage instructions.
+>
+> ⚠️ **Use at your own risk.**
+> This extension modifies the Vinted website locally and may conflict with Vinted’s Terms of Service.

 # 🇪🇺 Vinted Country Filter – Chrome Extension